-- the interpretation of 24(c) would be subject to APA notice and comment rulemaking.
-However, in the 2020 Registration Actions overturning this guidance, EPA did not undertake any public comment. - 334.
-The reversal will prevent the majority of states from implementing critical local special needs restrictions for the 2021 growing season (and other future growing seasons). - 335.
+- 346. The reversal will prevent the majority of states from implementing critical local special needs restrictions for the 2021 growing season (and other future growing seasons). - 347.
 The remaining alternative route under FIFRA 24(a), adding mitigation measures through formal rulemakings or legislative processes, can take years while in the meantime, unacceptable non-target damage could occur.
 States do not often use FIFRA 24(a) because decisions during the growing season need to be made swiftly, to adapt and adjust to changing conditions.
-States will not have sufficient time.

-336. Because of the footnote in the Registration Actions' new limitations, states are now deprived of providing these essential protections to farmers and the environment.
+States will not have sufficient time. - 348.
+Because of the footnote in the Registration Actions' new limitations, states are now deprived of providing these essential protections to farmers and the environment.